"Most therapies help you cope with issues, PBSP helps to resolve issues, creating deep change and healing.”

 From birth, we're driven to find pleasure, satisfaction, meaning and connectedness in the world.

-• be mindful of our own therapeutic process
+be aware of our own therapeutic process

 What can I expect?